hlrs-vis/resist/README.md

 ## Files
 - `src/ResistKernelC.cpp`: Contains the main function and the implementation of the cost distance matrix sum calculation.
+- `src/ResistKernelGPU.cpp`: Same as above but without stl and new in the inner loop
 - `CMakeLists.txt`: Configuration file for CMake, specifying project details and source files.
 - `README.md`: Documentation for the project.